Smarter Bearing Monitoring: How to Catch Failures Before They Cost You

 Lubrication Issues

-Improper lubrication is one of the leading causes of bearing failure.
-That could mean insufficient lubrication, which contributes to bearing fatigue.
-It could also mean you’re using the wrong lubricant.
+Improper lubrication is also a leading cause of bearing failure.
+This could mean insufficient lubrication but could also mean you’re using the wrong lubricant.
 In some cases, high temperatures can degrade the lubricant.
+The early warning signs of faulty lubrication include discoloration on the rolling elements and tracks, and well as overheated bearings.

 Misalignment